Assyrian Canadians: Reasons for immigrating

 The first period of known mass-migration came just after the Assyrian genocide in the dying days of the Turkish Ottoman Empire.
 The second and perhaps largest wave of migration into came during the Iran–Iraq War.
 Under the shadow of war, Saddam Hussein's al-Anfal Campaign constituted a major force for migration for Iraq's Assyrian population.

 Activism

-In 2014 after the ISIS attacks on the Nineveh plains, a rally on behalf of Assyrian genocide recognition was organized by Ramsin Ishaq in Windsor, Ontario at the City Hall.
+In 2014 after the ISIS attacks on the Nineveh plains, a rally on behalf of Assyrian genocide recognition was organized in Windsor, Ontario, at the City Hall.
 Over 100 attendants, mostly Assyrian Christians, came out to rally the Canadian government to create an Assyrian State, through the UN.
 The rally received the support of Brian Masse of the NDP who spoke briefly, as well as a priest from the local Greek Orthodox Church.

 Assyrian population in Canada by province and territory

+According to the 2021 Canadian Census a total of 27,690 individuals classified "Aramaic languages" as their mother tongue including 17,220 stating Assyrian, 8,860 stating Chaldean, and 1,600 simply stating Aramaic.

+Under the Ethnic or Cultural origin section, 19,685 identified as Assyrian and 12,115 as Chaldean for a total of 31,800.